ngxs/store/docs/advanced/selector-utils.md

 }
 ```

-Here we see how the `createPickSelector` is used to create a selector that picks a subset of properties from the state.
-The `createPickSelector` takes a map of selectors and an array of property names and returns a selector that picks the properties from the state.
+Here we see how the `createPickSelector` is used to create a selector that picks a subset of properties from the state, or from any other selector that returns an object for that matter.
+The `createPickSelector` takes a selector which returns an object and an array of property names and returns a selector that returns a copy of the object, with only the properties that have been picked.
 The `createPickSelector` is very useful when we need to create a selector that picks a subset of properties from the state.

 ## Relevant Articles